At its core, magic is just the ability to change the laws of nature.

 Mason Grant's life was going just as he'd always planned.
 Then a knock at the door changed everything.
 Normally, he would have considered Professor Anklin's tale of a civilization destroyed because it had learned how to manipulate the laws of nature crazy.
 Of course, that was before he saw his couch resting on the ceiling.

 Travelling to Myscreth with the Professor, Mason discovers a world of contradictions.
-On a ruined world, the Myscrethian people live much like the early American settlers, yet thanks to the ability to manipulate the laws of science there’s unlimited electrical power and powered flight.
+On a ruined world, the Myscrethian people live much like the early American settlers, yet thanks to the ability to manipulate the laws of nature there’s unlimited electricity and powered flight.

 Author's Note: This novel is now complete.

 - Total Views :

 This is a good story, and well told.
 Myscreth is a strange place where the scientific laws don't quite apply in the same way as on Earth, but the descriptions and worldbuilding are strong enough that it's easy to follow what's happening.
 Anything that does seem peculiar to the reader is also experienced by the main character, Mason, which is smart because that way we learn things as Mason learns.
 Definitely interested to continue reading and see how things turn out!

 This may be a bit early considering I’ve only read the first chapter, but this is how science fiction should be done!
 The author doesn’t try to impress anyone with flowery prose, he’s just telling a story based on an idea.
 The idea is interesting, the protagonist is likeable, the struggle plays on our sympathy without being overly dramatic, and the mystery of the story is like an invitation to see what will happen next RATHER THAN a confusing mess of disjointed and opaque concepts (which is kind of the weakness of most amateur sci-fi).